Frequently Asked Questions

 Q: What are the important parts of the lease that I should know?

 A: The most important part of the lease is EVERY part.
 You should read the entire lease and understand what it means prior to signing it.
 It is a legally binding agreement and you will be held responsible for all of it.
 Please contact us right away with questions you may have so we have the opportunity to clarify things for you prior to signing it.
-There are many provisions that will affect your use of the property, which is allowed to reside there, your financial responsibilities as well as your rights as a tenant in the State of California.
+There are many provisions that will affect your use of the property, who is allowed to reside there, your financial responsibilities as well as your rights as a tenant in the State of California.

 Q: If I am paying a full month’s rent when I move in how does the prorated part of the month in which I am moving work?